Torchtopher/WartProject/README.md

-This project was made beacuase I wanted more resources in Minecraft.
-It is made in python.
-It is still being worked on and plenty of new features are on the way.
-This program was made for windows and for a 2560x1440 monitor with a decent computer.
+TThis program was made for windows and for a 2560x1440 monitor with a decent computer.
 Withen minecraft you must also have a certain type of farm and be using a certain texture pack.
-It will most likely not work for you but thats ok.
+It will most likely not work for you.

 Features: